lvoneduval/libgraphic/README.md

 ## 📄 License

-This project isn't protected for the moment.
+This project is currently not protected under any License.
 ---

 ## 👏 Acknowledgments